alexf91/lean4-ctypes/README.md

   -- Open the library.
 See man page for dlopen() for flags. let lib ← Library.mk "libm.so.6" #[.RTLD_NOW]

-  -- Create the symbol for the function `pow`.
+  -- Lookup the symbol `pow`.
-  -- As an alternative `libm["pow"]` can be used. let sym ← Symbol.mk lib "pow"
+  -- As an alternative `libm["pow"]` can be used. let sym ← lib.symbol "pow"

   -- Annotate the function with `CType` types. `pow()` returns a double value -- and takes two double values as arguments.